RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 To transfer data one needs to use ``scp`` (secure copy) or ``rsync`` (file copying tool).
 Please see detailed :ref:`data transfer` examples.

-Alternatively, one can use graphical tools on their laptops (Filezilla, MountainDuck, or WinSCP) to transfer files between a local laptop and the cluster.
+Alternatively, one can use graphical tools on their laptops (FileZilla, MountainDuck, or WinSCP) to transfer files between a local laptop and the cluster.
 Please follow  each program instructions how to do this.

-In all of the transfer application you will need to use :tt:`hpc3.rcic.uci.edu` as a remote server (where you want to transfer your files to/from) and use your UCNetID credentials for your user name and password.
+In all of the transfer application you will need to use :tt:`hpc3.rcic.uci.edu` as a remote server (where you want to transfer your files to/from) and use your UCINetID credentials for your user name and password.

 **Simple examples of file transfers with scp:**
   The ``scp`` command is used to transfer files and directories  between a local